Cayuga language

 Cayuga (Gayogo̱hó꞉nǫˀ) is a Northern Iroquoian language of the Iroquois Proper (also known as "Five Nations Iroquois") subfamily, and is spoken on Six Nations of the Grand River First Nation, Ontario, by around 240 Cayuga people, and on the Cattaraugus Reservation, New York, by fewer than 10.

-The Cayuga language is related to other Northern Iroquoian languages, such as Seneca.
-It is considered critically endangered, with only 55 people of the Indigenous population reporting Cayuga as their mother tongue in the 2016 Canadian census.
-However, Cayuga members are making efforts to revitalize the language.
-(See also Indigenous Languages in Canada.)
-As an example of such, Six Nations Polytechnic has developed apps on IOS and study programs in Cayuga, Oneida, Mohawk and others.
+Cayuga is critically endangered, with only 115 people of the Indigenous population reporting Cayuga as their mother tongue in the 2021 Canadian census.
+The Cayuga people are working to revitalize the language.
+As an example of such, Six Nations Polytechnic has developed apps on iOS and study programs in Cayuga, Oneida, Mohawk and others.

 Dialects

 There are at least two distinct dialects of Cayuga.
 Two are spoken at Six Nations of the Grand River in southern Ontario.
 Another, called "Seneca-Cayuga", was spoken in Oklahoma until its extinction in the 1980s.